gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 regression trees (BARTs) to model species composition on continuous scales based on observation data from the eBird database.

+- Introduction
+  - LCBD as useful measure for ecological uniqueness
+  - Restriction to small scales & few sites, unlike BD itself
+  - Restriction to known composition
+  - Potential to fill-in gaps through SDMs
+  - Poses question of applicability on large, continuous scales
+  - Potential varying relationship between richness-LCBD, given dependence of BD on scale

+Beta diversity, defined as the variation in species composition among sites in a geographic region of interest [@LegeBorc05], is an essential measure to describe the organization of biodiversity in space.
+Total beta diversity within a community can be partitioned into local contributions to beta diversity (LCBD) [@LegeDeC13], which allows for the identification of sites with exceptional species composition, hence exceptional biodiversity.
+Such a method is useful for both community ecology and conservation biology, as it highlights sites that are most important for their research or conservation values.
+However, LCBD calculation methods require complete information on community composition, such as a community composition matrix $Y$, thus they are inappropriate for partially sampled or unsampled sites.
+To our knowledge, theses methods have mostly been applied on community data from sampled sites, hence on discontinuous spatial scales, e.g. at intervals along a river stream [@LegeDeC13].
+This raises the following questions: 1\) could LCBD indices be extended to continuous spatial scales, and 2\) could this provide novel ecological insights in poorly sampled regions?
+We aim to answer these questions by combining the LCBD calculation methods with predictive biogeography approaches, and suggest that this would allow for the identification of hotspots with high conservation value in poorly sampled regions.

+Species distribution models (SDMs) already allow to make predictions on continuous spatial scales, and these predictions could therefore be used to calculate LCBD indices.
+SDMs, also known as bioclimatic envelope models [@ArauPete12], aim to predict species presence or absence based on previous observations of occurrence, and the environmental conditions at which these were made [@PoisLaBr19].
+Examples of uses include climate change impact and invasion risk assessment, reserve selection and design, and discovery of new populations [@ArauPete12].
+This way, they generate novel ecological insights for unsampled or lesser-known locations [@PoisLaBr19], an approach yet to be applied to the LCBD framework.
+We believe that a predictive approach such as this one would bring a new perspective to biodiversity study and community ecology.
+By using SDMs, we would be able to expand community information already available, and thus work on a much larger community matrices than in typical LCBD studies, which might highlight new diversity hotspots.

+Climate and biodiversity data on extended spatial scales are increasingly available online.
+For instance, the Worldclim 2.0 database [@FickHijm17] provides interpolated climate data for global land areas at very high spatial resolution, and the eBird platform [@SullWood09] provides a rapidly growing, citizen-contributed database of worldwide bird observations.
+Both of these are commonly used in SDMs, and offer relevant information on extended spatial scales.
+Therefore, we believe that these datasets could be used to predict community composition and calculate LCBD indices on continuous spatial scales, and that the result would be representative of the true community structure.

+The predictive approach we suggest would be especially useful in poorly sampled regions, or in regions with only sparse sampling.
+While it does not replace a full sampling within the community, predictions and exploratory analyses do provide relevant ecological insights that could be used in different ways.
+For instance, our method could help identify unsampled sites with potential conservation value which should be targeted as soon as possible in future studies.
+We believe that the method could also be combined with IPCC climate change scenarios, which provide projections for climate variables, in a way that would allow us to model beta diversity changes with climate change and to identify the sites where the changes in the community will be most important.
+Once again,this would prove very relevant in an informative approach, suggesting sites to prioritize for future conservation and more structured research.

 # Methods

 We measured how compositional uniqueness varies on extended continuous scales.